david-ca6/Davinci-Simple-Caption/readme.md

 ## Setup
 1. Install [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) 19 or higher.
 2. Install [Python](https://www.python.org/downloads/) 3.10 or higher.

-## Usage as Resolve Script (Davinci Resolve Studio and Davinci Resolve Free)
-1. Install OpenCaptions
+3. Install OpenCaptions by placing the "OpenCaptions.py" file in the following folder:

+    Windows
+    > C:\ProgramData\Blackmagic Design\DaVinci Resolve\Fusion\Scripts\Comp\

+    macOS
+    > /Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts/Comp/
+4. Restart Davinci Resolve.

+## Usage
 2. Create a "Captions Templates" folder in your Media Pool.
 3. Place your Text+ templates in it.
-4. Create write or generate your subtitle.
+4. Write or generate your subtitles track.
-5. Export your subtitle to a .srt file.
+5. Export your subtitle track to a .srt file. (skip this step if you created the subtitles outside of Davinci Resolve)
-6. Run OpenCaptions from the resolve Workspace menu. ` Workspace -> Scripts -> Comp -> OpenCaption`
+6. Run OpenCaptions from the resolve Workspace menu. `Workspace -> Scripts -> Comp -> OpenCaption`
 7. Select your SRT file and your Text+ template.
 8. Click "Execute".
 9. Enjoy!

-## Usage as External Script (Davinci Resolve Studio Only)
-1. Create a "Captions Templates" folder in your Media Pool.
-2. Place your Text+ templates in it.
-2. Create write or generate your subtitle.
-3. Export your subtitle to a .srt file.
-4. Run "OpenCaptions.py" from a terminal.
-5. Select your SRT file and your Text+ template.
-6. Click "Execute".
-7. Enjoy!

 ## Why Use OpenCaptions?
 - Simple to use